 Iterative DNS

-Second, we have iterative DNS.
-In this case, the DNS server will attempt to locate the associated IP address for your query in its DNS cache.
+In an iterative DNS lookup, the DNS server will attempt to locate the associated IP address for your query in its DNS cache.
 If it cannot find this information, it will not ask other DNS servers.
 Instead, it will return a message stating 'I don’t know, but you could try asking this server'.

 This stops any recurring queries from happening and instead forces the connected client to resend the query to another DNS server manually.
 This is where the name iterative DNS comes from, as the client must iterate on its query rather than the DNS service.